Different Mattress Types Guide

 Overall, choosing the best mattress for your needs involves considering factors like sleeping position, body weight, and whether you share your bed with a partner.
 It’s important to do your research before buying a new mattress, as the mattress you choose can have a significant impact on your sleep quality and overall health.

-Additional sleep resources
+More sleep resources

 Frequently asked questions

 The best type of mattress for you will depend on various factors, including your sleeping position and body weight.
 In general, side sleepers will feel more comfortable on softer mattresses that relieve pressure in the hips and shoulders, while stomach sleepers may prefer a firmer mattress that supports the lower back.
-In addition, lighter-weight sleepers may prefer softer mattresses, while higher-weight sleepers will do better on a firmer mattress, which offers more support and won’t sink as much as a softer mattress.
+Lighter-weight sleepers may prefer softer mattresses, while higher-weight sleepers will do better on a firmer mattress, which offers more support and won’t sink as much as a softer mattress.

 There are four main types of mattresses: innerspring, memory foam, latex, and hybrid.